OFFICE OF JUDICIAL AFFAIRS

 Loew Hall, Room 416

 CUNY Office Assistant

 Loew Hall, Room 418

 HOW TO FILE A FORMAL COMPLAINT

 At the College, several offices and departments have a process in place to accept formal complaints.
-For questions on which office and department to contact, and How to File a Formal Complaint, you may contact the Office of Judicial Affairs at 718-289-5100, Ext.
+For questions on which office and department to contact, and How to File a General Campus Complaint, you may contact the Office of Judicial Affairs at 718-289-5100, Ext.
 3146.

 FORMAL COMPLAINTS FILED WITH THE OFFICE OF JUDICIAL AFFAIRS

 A formal complaint can be filed against any active BCC student or organization for alleged violations of University policy, occurring either on or off campus.
 Complaints may be originated by faculty, staff, University departments and individuals external to the University.
 To make a formal report to Judicial Affairs of a suspected student conduct violation, submit the Student Conduct Incident Report to Judicial Affairs, Loew Hall, Room 418; or email to Latisha.DuBose@bcc.cuny.edu.
 For questions, call 718-289-5100, Ext.
 3146.